qmcs/qmcs.github.io/content/articles/018-robocode.md

 ```java
 public void onHitWall(HitWallEvent e) {}
 ```
 This get executed if you hit a wall.
-You know at this point you can't go further, maybe it's best to back up, or turn 90 degrees to get away.
+You know at this point you can't go any further, maybe it's best to back up, or turn 90 degrees to get away.

 ----------